pitbitdevs/pitbitdevs.org/content/2023-04-11-breakfast-meetup-01.md

 ### Details

-The main purpose here is for meeting one another since this is our first meeting.
+The main purpose for this event is for meeting one another since this is our first meeting.
 We can also discuss where to start for our technical meetings.